producing health

 There are examples in the history of biology/ medicine where generality has shown its utility there too, though.

-The most obvious example is the discovery of the central dogma.
-DNA \(\Rightarrow\) RNA \(\Rightarrow\) Protein.
-The very reason this was exciting/ useful was because it applied (i.e. generalized) to all living organisms.
+The most obvious example is the discovery of the central dogma: DNA \(\Rightarrow\) RNA \(\Rightarrow\) Protein.
+The exact reason this was exciting was because it applied (i.e. generalized) to all organisms on the tree of life.
 The central dogma is the very basis for biological life.

-So it is possible to achieve generality in biology.
-It’s now just a question of layers and data acquistion.
+So now just a question of layers and data acquistion.
 Which layer to focus on and how to get the data.
 As biology/ medicine become increasingly informational, the name of the game will more and more be generalizability rather than specificity.

 And all the better in my view.
 A more general biology is undoubtedly a better biology.
 And a more general medicine undoubtedly a better steward for a healthier human race.